siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Shell

-The Shell plug-in for IBM UrbanCode Velocity automates the task in releases.
+The Shell plug-in for IBM DevOps Velocity automates the task in releases.

 ---